Evaloper/glasp_documentation/GLASP.md

 ## Installation
 As previously said, it is a free web browser extension for Windows and Mac desktops.
 Below is a quick guide for installing Glasp:
-1. Visit glasp.co to install it on Chrome or Safari.
+Visit [https://glasp.co](https://glasp.co) to install it on Chrome or Safari.
-2. Click label 1 to sign up.
+Click label 1 to sign up.
 It will take you to a page where you can sign up with your Google account.
-3. Click label 2 in the below image to install it on Chrome.
+Click label 2 in the below image to install it on Chrome.
 Click label 3 to install it on Safari.

 ![Installation Image1](/images/image1.png)